cyverse-archive/DiscoveryEnvironmentBackend/README.md

     lein exec build-all.clj tools --archive

-To build RPMs, you will need to run the build-all.clj script on a CentOS 5 box with rpm-build, leiningen, and lein-iplant-rpm installed (along with rest of the development environment requirements).
-Then you can do the following:

-    lein exec build-all.clj tools --rpm --build-number 1 --archive

-The --build-number option is required if you use the --rpm option.
-It should be passed an integer, but will probably accept other values fine.
-Don't do that, though.

-RPMs aren't necessary for most builds during development and are likely to be deprecated in the future.

 ## Building a specific project

 For the Leiningen projects, you'll want to create the checkouts symlinks first.
 They help make sure that you're developing against the latest version of our libraries.